 The Center for African Studies offers funding to Harvard undergraduate students traveling to Africa for thesis research, internships, volunteer work, or study abroad.
 Grants require a minimum stay of eight weeks in Africa.
-Applications and/or any missing components received after the deadline are not considered.
 Grant awards range from $2,500 - $5,000 and are intended to cover otherwise unfunded costs of round-trip travel and modest accommodations.
 Summer grants are highly competitive, and we encourage students to apply to multiple funding sources.

 - Applicant’s purpose of travel must be for thesis research, internship opportunity, volunteer work, or study abroad.